Health in China: 1976–2003

 By the late 1970s, China's national health system covered almost the entire urban population and 85% of the rural population.
 The World Bank described this success as "an unrivaled achievement among low-income countries."

 The "barefoot doctor system" was based in the people's communes.
 In the 1980s, with the disappearance of the people's communes and the rural cooperative medical system, the barefoot doctor system lost its base and funding.
 The Chinese government began to push for privatization of health care and, as a result, stopped providing necessary funding.
 Instead, according to Blumenthal et al. (2005), individual towns were now responsible for ensuring that people were receiving adequate health care, which caused disparities between wealthier and poorer regions.
-Additionally, the decollectivization of agriculture resulted in a decreased desire on the part of the rural populations to support the collective welfare system, of which health care was a part.
+Additionally, the de-collectivization of agriculture resulted in a decreased desire on the part of the rural populations to support the collective welfare system, of which health care was a part.
 In 1984 surveys showed that only 40 to 45 percent of the rural population was covered by an organized cooperative medical system, as compared with 80 to 90 percent in 1979.

 This shift entailed a number of important consequences for rural health care.
 The lack of financial resources for the cooperatives resulted in a decrease in the number of barefoot doctors, which meant that health education and primary and home care suffered and that in some villages sanitation and water supplies were checked less frequently.
 Also, the failure of the cooperative health care system limited the funds available for continuing education for barefoot doctors, thereby hindering their ability to provide adequate preventive and curative services.
 The costs of medical treatment increased, deterring some patients from obtaining necessary medical attention.
 If the patients could not pay for services received, then the financial responsibility fell on the hospitals and commune health centers, in some cases creating large debts.